PreslavKisyov/GPS-Image-Verification/README.md

 ## Predict ##
 :exclamation:**Template Matching Prediction** – python verificationTool.py -p ./Test/images/image1Q.jpg ./Test/images/image1R.jpg -mm tm<br/>
 :exclamation:**Patch Matching Prediction** - python verificationTool.py -p ./Test/images/image2Q.jpg ./Test/images/image2R.jpg -mm pm<br/>
+:warning:Another argument can be added to the command above that specifies either the model used **--model** or the similarity measure **--measure**.<br/>
+For the first command the choices are - ['resnet50', 'resnet101', 'resnet152', 'vgg19', 'inception'].
+The default is resnet50.<br/>
+An example would be - python verificationTool.py -p ./Test/images/image1Q.jpg ./Test/images/image1R.jpg -mm tm --model resnet152<br/>
+The second command (**--measure**) has 3 choices - ['cc', 'cs', 'ssd'].
+These choices represent Correlation Coefficient, Cosine Similarity and Sum of Squared Differences respectively.
+**The Sum of Squared Differences** requires the threshold to be changed accordingly because of its undefined range of values.
+That might be the threshold having a bigger value than 1. <br/>
+An example of that command would be - python verificationTool.py -p ./Test/images/image1Q.jpg ./Test/images/image1R.jpg -mm pm --model vgg19 --measure cs<br/>
 :warning:To print the likelihood maps, add the **-pm** command to either of the commands above.
 A figure should appear on the screen if and only if the prediction is positive, otherwise it would not print anything!<br/>
 :warning:To change the threshold used, add the **-thr someNumber** command to either of the commands above!

 ## Test ##
 :exclamation:**Template Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm tm<br/>
 :exclamation:**Patch Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm pm<br/>
-:warning:Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above!
+:warning:Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above, as well as change the model or similarity measure used!

 ## Extract Similarity Values to File and Plot ##
 :exclamation:**Extract Values** - python verificationTool.py -e -ed "path to query images" "path to reference images" "path to labels" -ep "path to the new text file”<br/>